 Alon joined Watsi on September 18th, 2018.
-Four months ago, Alon became the 4397th member to automatically support a new Watsi patient every month.
-Since then, 123 more people have become monthly donors!
-Alon's most recent donation supported Koem, a woman from Cambodia, to fund knee replacement surgery.
+Six months ago, Alon became the 4397th member to automatically support a new Watsi patient every month.
+Since then, 594 more people have become monthly donors!
+Alon's most recent donation supported Lenkai, a boy from Kenya, to fund clubfoot repair.

 Koem is a vegetable seller from Cambodia.
 She has two sons and four daughters.
 She likes to read and spend time with her children.
 Three years ago, she developed knee pain due to arthritis.
 She must rely on others to help her walk, and she is in chronic pain.
 Fortunately, Koem learned about our medical partner, Children's Surgical Centre.
 At CSC, surgeons can perform a total knee replacement to relieve Koem of her pain and allow her to walk easily.
 Treatment is scheduled for October 18, and Koem needs help raising $1,025 to pay for this procedure.
 She says, "After surgery, I hope the pain will go away and I hope I can walk again soon."

 Samson is a student from Tanzania.
 He is the youngest in a family of four.
 Samson sustained burns from touching an electrical wire when he was younger.
 He has very little functional mobility due to extensive contractures.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Samson receive treatment.
 On November 5, surgeons at their care center will perform a burn contracture release surgery to help him use two of his fingers.
 Now, he needs help to fund this $608 procedure.